paspiz85/nanobot/DEVGUIDE.md

 ```

 Then continue release on [GitHub] (https://github.com/paspiz85/nanobot/releases) and edit tag adding description and executable jar.
+ATTENTION: name resease with v prefix.
+For example 1.1.0 must be v1.1.0

 ##### Rollback Release
 To delete a tag: